 This street was born in 1915 as Warner Avenue, a nod to Charles Henry Warner (1872-1944), speedometer manufacturer and early Culver City investor.
-Once it entered Los Angeles city limits, however, it conflicted with an existing Warner Ave. near USC and so a name change was demanded.
-(Ironically, that Warner no longer exists.)
-The new moniker, Watseka, can only come from one place: Watseka, IL, an Iroquois County town some 80 miles south of Chicago.
-My guess is that L.A. civil engineers chose “Watseka” simply because it started with the same letters as “Warner” – they did that a lot back then.
-As for the Illinois city, it was named in 1865 after a well-known Potawatomi woman whose name was actually Watch-e-kee (c.
+Soon after, the City of Los Angeles annexed most of the land that the street lay on – and since its name conflicted with an existing Warner Avenue near USC, it had to be changed.
+(Ironically, that other Warner no longer exists.)
+The source of the new moniker could only be Watseka, IL, an Iroquois County town some 80 miles south of Chicago.
+My guess is that someone with the City of L.A. suggested “Watseka” simply because it started with the same two letters as “Warner” – they did that a lot back then.
+As for the Illinois burg, it was named in 1864 after a well-known Potawatomi woman whose name was actually Watch-e-kee or Watchekee (c.
 1810 – c.
 1873).
-There’s almost zero hard data on her, but her first husband Gurdon Saltonstall Hubbard was a credible witness and he told an Iroquois County historian her saga in 1880.
+Although there’s almost zero hard data on her, her first husband Gurdon Saltonstall Hubbard was a credible witness and he told an Iroquois County historian her saga in 1880.

 Find it on the map: